Lintume/pd_subscriptions_plans/readme.txt

 pd_subscriptions_plans plugin by shortcode can put plans in the form of panels.

-== Description ==
+==Description==

 pd_subscriptions_plans allows you to manage plans, add or remove, adjust visibility, manage users who want to subscribe to the plan.

-== Installation ==

-1. Upload the entire `Myprice` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.

-For basic usage, you can also have a look at the FAQ.

-== Frequently Asked Questions ==

-= How it works? =
+Plans

-1) In the "plans" you create your plan description, price and color.
+In the "plans" you create your plan description, price and color.
 To make a mark in the checkbox of its visibility on the site.
 There you can select the number of panels in the string and the function of subscribing to a plan.

+Shortcode
-2) placed in a post on the site shortcode "plans"
+If you wont to show your plans on site - placed in a post shortcode [plans].

+Notifications
-3) In notifikations tab you can view the users who have subscribed to your plan and manage subscriptions (delete, confirm).
+In notifikations tab you can view the users who have subscribed to your plan and manage subscriptions (delete, confirm).

-= Where I could add or edit my plans?=
+Subscription
+If unregistered user wants to subscribe to a plan - it will be automatically redirected to the registration page by clicking on the plan. after registration it will not have to re-subscribe to a plan - a plan data to which the user would like to subscribe, they will be automatically entered in the unconfirmed notification about signing up for the plan.

+Users
+To view a summary of your subscription users to plan - you can go to the section of users, which will include the name of the plan to which the user is signed and confirmed the status of the subscription.

+Remove plan
+If you want to delete the plan to which your users are signed - plugin will warn you about this.

+Removing subscription notifications
+If you press the delete notification subscription in the notification section, the user will automatically be deleted.

+subscription confirmation
+When you agree to a subscription user - entry is removed from the notification, then you can see the data confirmed the plan in the "users".

+==Installation==

+1)Upload the entire pd_subscriptions_plans folder to the /wp-content/plugins/ directory.
+2)Activate the plugin through the 'Plugins' menu in WordPress.
-You can find the settings in the admin panel at tab "PD subscriptions plans"
+You will find 'PD subscriptions plans' menu in your WordPress admin panel.

 == Screenshots ==